 We really don’t know the answers to some of these tough questions because we have so much more to learn about our natural world and how it’s changing.

-New Research: The Valley Fever Diagnosis
+The Valley Fever Diagnosis

 The medical profession and public health authorities need to become aware of Valley Fever as it emerges in new geographic areas.